Charles Vernon Gridley: Last days

 Gridley was physically spent, and his health began to sink even faster once he was finally released from the strain of command.
 He was transferred from the Zafiro to the commercial steamer Coptic on May 27, but he had to be taken aboard on a stretcher.
 He knew that his condition was grave and wrote simply, "I think I am done for it, personally."

 Death and burial

 Aboard the Coptic, on June 5, 1898, Gridley died while the vessel was in Kobe, Japan.

 His body was cremated and sent home.
 Services were held in Erie, Pennsylvania's Cathedral of St. Paul.
 He was buried in Erie's Lakeside Cemetery.
+A cenotaph was erected in his memory at Oak Grove Cemetery in Hillsdale, Michigan.

 Gridley was a member of the Empire State Society of the Sons of the American Revolution.

 Legacy

 Four ships in the United States Navy have been named for him.